jerryfane/imf-py/README.md

    - Downloads data for each chunk and combines the results.
    - Periodically saves the downloaded data to a CSV file to prevent data loss in case of interruptions.
    - Uses a progress bar to show download progress.

+## IMFDataClient Class Methods

+The `IMFDataClient` class provides several methods for interacting with the IMF Data Services API:

+- `__init__()`: Initializes the client, setting up a session and caches for dataflows and data structures.

+- `_make_request(endpoint, params)`: Makes a rate-limited API request to the specified endpoint with optional parameters.
+It includes retry logic for failed requests.

+- `get_dataflow()`: Retrieves and caches the list of available dataflows (datasets) from the API.

+- `get_valid_ids()`: Returns a list of valid dataset IDs based on the cached dataflow information.

+- `validate_id(database_id)`: Checks if a given database ID is valid, raising a ValueError if it's not.

+- `get_data_structure(database_id)`: Retrieves and caches the data structure for a specific dataset.

+- `extract_dimension_names(data_structure)`: Extracts the dimension names from a dataset's structure.

+- `extract_dimension_values(data_structure, dimension_names)`: Extracts the possible values for each dimension in a dataset.

+- `load_dataset(database_id)`: Loads a dataset, returning a dictionary with the dataset's ID, dimensions, and a `get_series` function for data retrieval.

+- `list_datasets()`: Returns a pandas DataFrame listing all available datasets with their IDs and descriptions.

+The `get_series` function returned by `load_dataset` is the primary method for retrieving data.
+It accepts parameters for frequency, reference area, indicators, and time periods, constructs the appropriate query, makes the API request, and returns the data as a pandas DataFrame.

 ## File Descriptions